What is behind Vietnam's economic success story? – DW – 10/15/2024

 Like China, Vietnam's economic growth comes under the stewardship of a one-party system, with the Communist Party having complete control over the state's functions, social organizations and media.

-"China is Vietnam's biggest trade partner, but more importantly, it plays a crucial role in Vietnam's manufacturing sector, as most of its inputs come from China.
-I don't think that will change in the foreseeable future," Nguyen Khac Giang said.
+"China is Vietnam's biggest trade partner, but, more importantly, it plays a crucial role in Vietnam's manufacturing sector, as most of its inputs come from China.
+I don't think that will change in the foreseeable future," Nguyen said.

 "China Plus One" is a global economic business strategy for investors to reduce sole reliance on market and supply chain operations in China, aiming to expand into other countries while maintaining presence in the Asian giant.